aastha-chauhan-gits/Naruto-Real-Estates/README.md

 - Trying out Attribute combinations
 - Missing Attributes
 - Creating a Pipeline
-- Selecting a Desired model for dragon Real Estates
+- Selecting a Desired model for Naruto Real Estates
-- Evaluating tha Model
+- Evaluating the Model
 - Using better evaluation technique - Cross Validation
 - Saving the Model
 - Testing the model on test data